1. Life Note – Introduction

-Unconsciously, I replied, ‘What?’, And looked at the bookshelf again.
+Unconsciously, I replied, “What?”, And looked at the bookshelf again.

-“The way it arranged has changed …”
+“The way they’re arranged have changed …”

 The books on the bookshelf have only been touched by me so far.
-Therefore, if there was a change in the arrangement of the bookshelves, I could immediately notice it.
+Therefore, if there was a change in the arrangement of books, I could immediately notice it.
 The top shelf was mostly my favorite books, the second shelf was some books for study, and the third shelf was children’s books.
 However, the arrangement was out of order.